brettimus/grunt-email-design/readme.md

-# Switchboard's Grunt Email Design Workflow
+# Switchboard's Email Design Workflow

 Forked from Lee Munroe's [dopesauce workflow](https://github.com/leemunroe/grunt-email-design).

+## What's it do?

 This grunt task helps simplify things at the design stage.